simon300000/AegiCloud-Server/README.md

 Internal build using:

-`docker run -t afanyiyu/aegicloud github.com/afanyiyu/aegicloud-server`
+`docker build -t afanyiyu/aegicloud github.com/afanyiyu/aegicloud-server`

 Replace the server url above with the IP address of your server which you want to deploy AegiCloud.